top of page

 DOUGLAS OROFINO

-Douglas Orofino (he/him) is a choir conductor, countertenor, and voice teacher based in Portland, Oregon, with a deep commitment to using vocal music as a tool for connection and community-building.
-His diverse background spans choral conducting, classical voice performance, and private teaching.
+Douglas Orofino (he/him) is a choral conductor and countertenor based in Portland, Oregon, with a deep commitment to using vocal music as a tool for connection and community-building.
+His diverse background spans choral conducting, classical voice performance, private teaching, and music education advocacy.

 bottom of page